Thai government foe ordered to erase vaccine supply criticism

 The videos accuse Prime Minister Prayuth Chan-ocha’s government of lack of transparency in allowing Siam Bioscience, which is owned by King Maha Vajiralongkorn, to supply most doses despite a lack of vaccine experience.

-Critics say former junta leader Prayuth rigged a vote last year to retain power - a charge he denies - and have broken a national taboo by increasingly criticising the monarchy.
+Critics say former junta leader Prayuth rigged a vote in a 2019 election to retain power - a charge he denies - and have broken a national taboo by increasingly criticising the monarchy.

 SUBSIDY